-Level III: Internal Audit Service - an independent structure aimed at checking the bank's operations and expressing independent opinions and recommendations to the bank's Board of Directors regarding the adequacy and effectiveness of risk control measures.
+Level III: Internal Audit Department - an independent structure aimed at checking the bank's operations and expressing independent opinions and recommendations to the bank's Board of Directors regarding the adequacy and effectiveness of risk control measures.

-Risk Management Departments and Internal Audit Office act on the basis of relevant regulations.
-Risk management units are subordinated to the Deputy Director General of the Bank in the risk sphere, while the Internal Audit Office is subordinated to the Bank Supervisory Board.
+Risk Management Devisions and Internal Audit Department are acting on the basis of relevant regulations.
+Risk Management Devisions are subordinated to the Deputy General Director of the Bank in the risk management area, while the Internal Audit Department is subordinated to the Bank Supervisory Board.